exasol/transformers-extension/doc/user_guide/user_guide.md

 ### Zero-Shot Text Classification UDF

-This UDF simply provide the task of predicting a class that wasn't seen by the model during training.
+This UDF provides the task of predicting a class that was not seen by the model during training.

-The UDF takes candidate labels as a comma-separated string, and generate probability scores prediction for each label.
+The UDF takes candidate labels as a comma-separated string and generates probability scores for each predicted label.

 ```sql
 SELECT TE_ZERO_SHOT_TEXT_CLASSIFICATION_UDF(